 There’s more: why are we in this state?
 Because of a contraceptive culture.
 Because of artificial contraception and recreational sex and abortion as contraceptive, a whole generation have also lost the idea of what their reproductive organs are for.

 That equipment is for being and fully becoming a man and a father and being and fully becoming a woman and a mother.
-But if those organs are used as pleasure toys, then we forget what they are really for and so we deny and block out being mothers and fathers and we therefore forget what it really means to be men and women.
+But if those organs are used only as pleasure toys, then we forget what they are really for and so we deny and block out being mothers and fathers and we therefore forget what it really means to be men and women.

 Don’t get me wrong.
-I’m not blaming Phyllis Zagano for this bizarre state of affairs, and I don’t think her strange notion of a “single nature anthropology” is consciously connected, but it is philosophically connected.
+I’m not blaming Phyllis Zagano for this bizarre state of affairs, and I don’t think her weird notion of a “single nature anthropology” is consciously connected, but it is philosophically connected.
 I think she’s jumped on the feminist bandwagon and is promoting (consciously or unconsciously) a trend toward a kind of neutered humanity in which there is no longer a distinction between men and women.

 But just to be on the safe side, I’m going to keep my beard.